gatsbyjs/gatsby/docs/blog/2018-1-25-building-a-site-with-react-and-contentful/index.md

 author: "Shannon Soper"
 ---

 A poster of Starry Night by Vincent Van Gogh followed me to each new dorm room in college because I bought it the first year, and kept it until it ripped beyond repair.

 My sister (a professional artist) and I continuously debate the merits and demerits of reprinting great works of art like Van Gogh’s masterpiece.

 As much as I revere the original, I also love the fact that printing technology makes it easy to put Starry Night on tote bags, coffee mugs, posters, t-shirts, and more because it became more accessible to a wide range of people (without advanced printers and computers, the original painting could only be replicated and shared with more people through painstaking replication via the original medium: oil painting on a canvas).

 ![Starry Night painting by Vincent Van Gogh](starry-night.jpeg)

 For the same reason, I’m also loving building a website with React and Contentful; together they allow things like images and text to easily appear in various formats across multiple platforms.

 It’s much faster and easier to resize and reuse the content you already have when you don’t have to painstakingly re-create for mobile, for web, etc. You basically just print it, again, and again, and again, in small and large and medium formats, in websites, mobile apps, multiple languages.
 Just...push a button on a printer to make copies.
 Easy, right?

 Well, easy if you already know React, at least.
 I wanted to make little site about my dog, Watson, yet didn’t know how to code.

-The background: sometimes a friend or family member babysits him, and I usually give them a printed paper with a list of the commands he knows and his hourly schedule (he’s not that high maintenance but he does need to eat and sleep :).
+Sometimes a friend or family member babysits him, and I usually give them a printed paper with a list of the commands he knows and his hourly schedule (he’s not that high maintenance but he does need to eat and sleep :)

 It is time-consuming to either write instructions or update and print new guides for babysitters.
 Also, the number of commands he understands increases every day, and it seemed easier to update this list of commands on a website rather than edit and print new copies of my written guide.
-Finally, what if in three years there is some holographic embodiment of Alexa that can use my content to help future babysitters?
+And what if in three years there is some holographic embodiment of Alexa that can use my content to help future babysitters?
 Where will she need to pull content from?
 A React + Contentful combo seems likely to adapt easily to new technology like an Alexa babysitter.

 Here’s the site I built after learning the basics of Contentful and React: http://watson.surge.sh/.
 Following are instructions on how you can also build a site with Contentful and React with tips I learned while building my site.